 For me, as an older runner, the right sort of shoes is so important as they help me avoid pain, discomfort, and even a fractured ankle.

 As an under pronator I was always prone to “turning” an ankle which I did on many occasions.
 Today, I take more care of the choice of shoes and orthotics.
 If anyone wants longevity with their running, I would highly recommend getting the appropriate shoes.

 What Makes for the Best Shoes for Older Runners?

-Our selection of running shoes for the over 50s (or thereabout) are suitable for most other general sorts of physical activities like walking, hiking, working out or just for casual wear.
+Our selection of running shoes for the over 50s (or thereabout) is suitable for most other general sorts of physical activities like walking, hiking, working out or just for casual wear.

 These days training shoe manufacturers have taken this into account and they have designed their shoes accordingly.
 If I was a cynical person I would say they may be trying to capture a bigger portion of the market if their shoes can pander to all forms of activities.
 But I’m not.